rya-sge/access-denied/_posts/2026-07-28-medusa-smart-contract-fuzzer.md

 ### Coverage and the corpus

 Medusa records **edge** coverage rather than instruction coverage.
-A `CoverageTracer` hooks the EVM's opcode callback, but it does not emit a marker on every instruction.
-It emits one only when control flow actually branches, which in Medusa's definition means jumps, returns, reverts, and contract entrance.
+A `CoverageTracer` hooks the EVM, but it does not emit a marker on every instruction.
+Its opcode callback returns early unless the call frame has just been entered or the previous instruction was a `JUMP` or `JUMPI`, and a separate frame-exit callback records how the frame terminated.
+The four cases that produce a marker are therefore jumps, contract entrance, returns and reverts.

 Each marker is a 64-bit value packing a source in the upper 32 bits and a destination in the lower 32 bits.
 For a jump, those are the program counters the jump left from and landed on.
 For a return or a revert, the source is the program counter of the terminating opcode and the destination is a reserved sentinel.
 For contract entrance, the source is a reserved sentinel and the destination is the first program counter executed in the frame.
 A `ContractCoverageMap` is a map from marker to hit count, held per code hash and per deployed address inside `CoverageMaps`.